Sharhorod

-Sharhorod (Шаргород, /uk/) is a small city located within the Vinnytsia Oblast, Ukraine.
+Sharhorod (Шаргород, /uk/) is a small city located upon the Murashka river in the historical region of Eastern Podolia in Vinnytsia Oblast, Ukraine.
 It served as the administrative center of the former Sharhorod Raion until its dissolution in 2020.
 Population:

 Sharhorod also has a number of foreign names, such as Шаргород, Shargorod, and Szarogród.

 History

 Early history

 Sharhorod was founded in 1585 by Polish–Lithuanian Commonwealth chancellor and hetman, Jan Zamoyski as a fortress.
+It emerged on the site of the village of Korchmarove, which existed on the location in the 15th century.
 It was located very close to the border with the Ottoman Empire.
 Jan Zamoyski was known for establishing the Zamoyski family entail.

 Sharhorod received city rights under Magdeburg law in 1588.
 Zamoyski later was heavily involved in neighboring "Moldavian Ventures" and Sharhorod is located relatively close to Moldavia.

-In the seventeenth century, because of its location along wine and cattle trading routes, Sharhorod emerged as one of the largest towns in Podolia.
+Because of its location along wine and cattle trading routes, during the 16th and 17th centuries Sharhorod was fought over by Cossacks, Poles and Turks.
+It emerged as one of the largest towns in Podolia.
 The Turks occupied Sharhorod between 1672 and 1699, when the town was called "Little Istanbul".
 During that time, the synagogue was converted into a mosque.
 In the nineteenth century, the town became a center of Jewish Hasidism.

+A Basilian monastery was established in Sharhorod in 1717; in 1795 it was transferred to the Orthodox Church and functioned until its dissolution during the 1920s.

 Rabbi Jacob Joseph of Polonne fled to Raşcov as a result of being exiled from Sharhorod.
 Having been the rabbi of Sharhorod for several years, Rabbi Jacob Joseph was expelled from his position on a Friday afternoon in 1748.
 In several of his responsa, which he wrote in Raşcov, he reveals the suffering which he had undergone.
 He would later leave Raşcov after being appointed rabbi in Nemirov, a center of Hasidism, where he practiced daily fasting for five years, until the Besht came upon him.

 From 1776 to 1792, the 7th Polish National Cavalry Brigade was garrisoned in Szarogród.

 Sharhorod was briefly described in a book titled: "Geographic Dictionary of Polish Kingdom and other Slavic places," published in Warsaw in Poland.